xtony620x/mtc-frontend-prod/README.md

-# mtc-frontend-prod
+ # This is a prod javascript repository is for frontend developers.
-javascriptCode for MTC
+ The Infra was last modified by: Antonio Calamonici